A blood donation has found its way home to Teesside after a Billingham-born woman made a donation more than 160 miles away.

 For people undergoing surgery or with medical conditions such as anaemia and cancer blood disorders, blood donations are vital.
 However, transfusions can also improve the quality of life for people whose illness has no cure.

-Debbie Cox is a blood transfusion coordinator at North Tees and Hartlepool NHS Foundation Trust which runs the University Hospital of North Tees.
+Debbie Cox is a blood transfusion coordinator in the pathology team at the University Hospital of North Tees.
 She said: “Donated blood is split into three components so each donation can potentially save the lives of three people.

 “Donation is a selfless act and all staff who work in transfusion are grateful for the actions of our donors.
 Without them, many patients would not have the life they also deserve.”